 The Icahn School of Medicine at Mount Sinai Registrar’s Office supports teaching and learning by maintaining the integrity of academic policies and the student information system.
-We are the stewards of student records from application to degree conferral in perpetuity.
-Our functions include guarding the integrity and security of all student records in accordance with ethical and legal standards, maintaining accurate and timely records of academic progress to provide definitive student status, and providing you with enrollment services necessary to pursue your educational goals.
+The Registrar’s Office is the steward of student records from application to degree conferral in perpetuity.
+The Registrar's key functions in carrying out this mission focus on guarding the integrity and security of all student records in accordance with ethical and legal standards, maintaining accurate and timely records of academic progress in order to provide definitive student status, and providing students with enrollment services necessary to pursue their educational goals.

-As a student, you can be terminated from a degree program at any time if, in the judgment of the Graduate School or the School of Medicine, you fail to make satisfactory progress towards completing your degree (regardless of grades).
-Bear in mind that different departments and programs may each have their own definitions of satisfactory progress toward completion of the degree.
-You should further familiarize yourself with the specific expectations of your degree program(s).
-Examples of unsatisfactory progress may include, but are not limited to, inadequate grade point average (GPA); inadequate research and/or research skills; failure to obtain satisfactory grades in required courses, clerkships, or electives; or failing the candidacy, comprehensive, or final oral examination.
-It may also relate to the amount of time allotted to complete the required milestones of the curriculum.
+Students may be terminated from a degree program at any time if, in the judgment of the Graduate School or the School of Medicine, a student fails to make satisfactory progress towards the completion of the degree (regardless of grades).
+The definition of satisfactory progress toward completion of the degree program may differ among degree offering units.
+Students should further familiarize themselves with the specific expectations of their degree program(s).
+Examples of unsatisfactory progress may include, but are not limited to, inadequate grade point average (GPA), inadequate research and/or research skills, failure to obtain satisfactory grades in required courses, clerkships, or electives, or failing the candidacy, comprehensive, or final oral examination and may also relate to the amount of time to complete the required milestones of the curriculum.

-We accurately and permanently maintain your status of probation or suspension on your transcript.
-For further details regarding the specifics of academic standing within the MD program such as academic difficulty, student conduct, and how the promotions committee operates, see the Academic Difficulty and Student Conduct sections of this handbook.
+Status of probation, suspension, and dismissal are accurately and permanently reflected on a student’s transcript.
+Further detail regarding specifics of academic standing in the MD program, including academic difficulty, student conduct, and operation of the promotions committee, can be found in the Academic Difficulty and Student Conduct sections of this handbook.

-You will be considered in Good Standing if you are not in Serious Academic Status (see section on Academic Status), are otherwise meeting the academic expectations of your degree program, and remain free of any academic or administrative “holds.”
+A student will be considered in Good Standing if they are not in Serious Academic Status (see section on Academic Status), they are otherwise meeting the academic expectations of their degree program, and remain free of any academic or administrative “holds.”

-If you are in poor academic standing, you may be placed on probation by the Dean for Medical Education or the Dean for the Graduate School, or their appointed representatives: Academic/Student Affairs Associate Deans in each school, the Promotions Committees, or Graduate School Program Directors.
-Once you are placed on academic probation, you must make scholarly progress within a specific time period.
+Students in poor academic standing may be placed on probation by the Dean for Medical Education or the Dean for the Graduate School, or their appointed representatives: Academic/Student Affairs Associate Deans in each school, the Promotions Committees, or Graduate School Program Directors.
+Once a student is placed on academic probation, scholarly progress must be made within a specific time period.
 Students on probation are considered enrolled.

 If we withdraw you for failing to maintain good standing, failing to meet the standard educational goals of the program, or if you are suspended from the School, you must spend a defined period of time away from the School.
 During this period, we may require you to successfully complete activities defined by the School’s Dean, Promotions Committee, or Program Director (in lieu of a Promotions Committee) to be considered for readmission to the Icahn School of Medicine at Mount Sinai.
 Students on suspension are not considered enrolled.
 See specific sections related to Disciplinary processes in each specific program’s section of the handbook.

-- Prevents release of your academic transcript or any school documentation (e.g., enrollment verification letter)
+- Prevents the release of a student’s academic transcript or any school documentation, eg enrollment verification letter

-- Freezes your registration status so that you may not register for elective courses until the hold is resolved
+- Freezes a student’s registration status so that they may not register for elective courses until the hold is resolved

-- Freezes your registration status so that you may not continue on to the next term until you have appropriately addressed the hold
+- Freezes a student’s registration status so that they may not continue on to the next term until the hold is appropriately addressed by the student.

-You can request an official copy of your Icahn School of Medicine at Mount Sinai transcript while a student or after you graduate.
-Please include all necessary information to verify your identity.
-You can find our document request forms on the Medical School Forms page.
-We cannot send out transcripts and/or Medical Student Performance Evaluations if you are not in good standing.
+Official copies of your Icahn School of Medicine at Mount Sinai transcript can be requested when a stamped and sealed copy of your academic record is required.
+Requests for official transcripts require the verification of the identity of the student/alumnus requesting the transcript.
+Document request forms can be found on the Medical School Forms web page.
+Transcripts and/or the MSPE cannot be sent out for students who are not in “Good Standing.”
 This includes but is not limited to academic, financial, housing, library, and health holds.
-To be considered official, a transcript must:
+To be considered "official" a transcript must:

 - Bear the Registrar's signature